Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 ### Software Requirements

 iMARGI-Docker only requires Docker.
 You can use [Docker Community Edition (CE)](https://docs.docker.com/install/).
-**We recommend using Linux system**, because it's much easier to setup and its filesystem is better for large file processing.
-You can install Docker CE with two commands on well supported 64-bit Linux distributions, including Ubuntu, Debian, Fedora, and CentOS.
+**We recommend using mainstream Linux system (64-bit), including Ubuntu, Debian, Fedora, and CentOS.** Because it's much easier to setup and its filesystem is better for large file processing.
+You can install Docker CE with two commands on these well supported Linux distributions.

 ``` Bash
 # install Docker, support Ubuntu, Debian, Fedora, and CentOS